Humboldtian science: Humboldtian science defined

 Humboldtian science includes both the extensive work of Alexander von Humboldt, as well as many of the works of 19th century scientists.
 Susan Cannon is attributed with coining the term Humboldtian science.
 According to Cannon, Humboldtian science is, "the accurate, measured study of widespread but interconnected real phenomena in order to find a definite law and a dynamical cause."
 Humboldtian science is used now in place of the traditional, "Baconianism," as a more appropriate and less vague term for the themes of 19th century science.

 Natural history in the eighteenth century was the "nomination of the visible".
 Carl Linnaeus was preoccupied with fitting all nature into taxonomy, fixated on only what was visible.
 Towards the turn of the eighteenth century, Immanuel Kant became interested in understanding where species derived from, and was less concerned with an organism's physical attributes.
 Next, Johann Reinhold Forster, one of Humboldt's future partners, became interested in the study of vegetation as an essential way of understanding nature and its relationship with human society.
-Proceeding Forster, Karl Willdenow examined floristic plant geography, the distribution of plants and regionality as a whole.
+Preceding Forster, Karl Willdenow examined floristic plant geography, the distribution of plants and regionality as a whole.
 All of these pieces in the history before Humboldt help to shape what is defined as Humboldtian science.
 Humboldt took into account both the outward appearance and inward meaning of plant species.
 His attention to natural aesthetics and empirical data and evidence is what set his scientific work apart from ecologists before him.
 Nicolson so aptly puts it as: "Humboldt effortlessly combined a commitment to empiricism and the experimental elucidation of the laws of nature with an equally strong commitment to holism and to a view of nature which was intended to be aesthetically and spiritually satisfactory".
 It was through this holistic approach to science and the study of nature that Humboldt was able to find a web of interconnectedness despite a multitude of extensive differences between different species of organisms.

 According to Malcolm Nicholson, "Susan Cannon characterized Humboldtian science as synthetic, empirical, quantitative and impossible to fit into any one of our twentieth century disciplinary boundaries."
 A central element of Humboldtian science was its use of the latest advances in scientific instrumentation to observe and measure physical variables, while attending to all possible sources of error.
 Humboldtian science revolved around understanding the relationship between accurate measurement, sources of error and mathematical laws.
 Cannon identifies four distinctive features that marked Humboldtian science out from previous versions of science: